Castore: Sponsorships

 In May 2021, McLaren and Castore announced a multi-year deal for them to become the official team apparel and sportswear partner to the McLaren Formula One team.
 In the same month, Castore signed a multi-year deal with Premier League club Wolverhampton Wanderers to become their new on-field partner.
 This partnership deviated from previous agreements held by the company, with Castore providing the playing staff with kits, while Wolves manufactured and distributed the replica kits under license.

 In June 2021, it was announced that rugby union side Saracens had agreed a five-year supply deal with Castore ahead of their return to Premiership Rugby in the 2021–22 season.
 The deal also included additional partnerships with Saracens' women's team and Saracens Mavericks netball team.
 In July 2021, Castore signed a multi-year deal with Premier League club Newcastle United to become their new kit manufacturer.

 In September 2021, it was announced that the England and Wales Cricket Board had signed a ten-year deal with Castore worth £25 million to become the official kit supplier, starting from April 2022.
-The same month Cricket South Africa signed a three-year deal with Castore to produce their official kit, and in December Kent County Cricket Club announced it would partner with Castore as a technical partner beginning in the 2022 season.
+The same month Cricket South Africa signed a three-year deal with Castore to produce their official kit, although a new technical partner was announced with more than 12 months left on the original deal.
+In December Kent County Cricket Club announced it would partner with Castore as a technical partner beginning in the 2022 season.